 For example, if you do not bring packing tape, you may not be able to secure your packed boxes for optimal protection.
 If you use plastic bags for your belongings, make sure to bring zip ties or bungee cords to seal them securely.
 Also, if you are storing furniture, remember to bring moving blankets, dollies, and straps to secure the items in transport and storage.

 Take the time to plan what supplies you need before you move your items in.
 Always ensure they are on hand to avoid any damage or improper storage.
+Another much easier option is to hire professionals like these Richmond movers.
+They will show up with all the needed supplies and save you some time.

 5. Neglecting to Obtain Insurance Coverage